-- Log in to SPS, navigate to Policies > Credential Stores and create a Local Credential Store.
+- 1. Log in to SPS and create a local Credential Store.
 For details, see "Configuring local Credential Stores" in the Administration Guide. - Instead of usernames and passwords, you will store the configuration parameters of the plugin in this Credential Store. - 2.
 Add the plugin parameters you want to store in an encrypted way to the Credential Store.
 You can store any configuration parameter of the plugin in the Credential Store, but note that if an option appears in the Credential Store, the plugin will use it.
-If the same parameter appears in the configuration of the plugin, it will be ignored. - Enter the name of the configuration section without the brackets in the Host field (for example, okta). - Enter the name of the plugin parameter in the Username field (for example, api_key). - Enter the value of the plugin parameter in the Passwords field. - Click Commit - 3.
-Navigate to the configuration of the plugin on the Policies > AA Plugin Configurations page. - 4.
-In the plugin configuration file, enter the name of the local Credential Store under the [credential_store] section as the value of the name parameter. - 5.
-Enter \$ as the value of the parameter storing sensitive data.
+If the same parameter appears in the configuration of the plugin, it will be ignored. - Enter the name of the configuration section without the brackets in the HOST field (for example, okta). - Enter the name of the plugin parameter in the USERNAME field (for example, api_key). - Enter the value of the plugin parameter in the PASSWORD field. - 3.
+Commit your changes, and navigate to the configuration of the plugin on the Policies > AA Plugin Configurations page. - 4.
+In the plugin configuration file, enter the name of the local Credential Store under the [plugin] section, in the cred store parameter.